-When the time has come to restore the master, just copy everything back from the backup and initiate the master again.
-If you want to simulate a master failing you can for example run “kubeadm reset” for a “soft” destruction.
+When the time has come to restore the control plane, just copy everything back from the backup and initiate the control plane again.
+If you want to simulate a control plane Node failing you can for example run “kubeadm reset” for a “soft” destruction.
 But if you really want to make sure you can set it up from zero, you should delete the VM or format the disk.
 In this case you must remember to do all the prerequisites before initializing it again (e.g. install kubeadm).

 The restoration may look something like this: